ananyaachopra/EquiTrack/README.md

 ## **Key Features**
 ### 1. 📚 **Resource Library**
-- Access empowering articles, videos, and opportunities designed to boost career growth, personal development, and well-being.
+- Access empowering articles and opportunities designed to boost career growth, personal development, and well-being.
 - Easily categorize resources into topics such as financial literacy, mental health, career development, and more to support your personal and professional journey.

 ### 2. 💸 **Finance Tracking**